 However, it also understands the covenants in these three categories: the Covenant of Works, the Covenant of Grace, and the Covenant of Redemption.
 (Also see Do Presbyterians Believe in the Trinity?)

 What is the Covenant of Redemption?
-The Covenant of Redemption refers to the death of Jesus Christ as an atonement for sin and his subsequent resurrection from the dead as a firstfruits (1 Cor.
+The Covenant of Redemption refers to the death of Jesus Christ as an atonement for sin and his subsequent resurrection from the dead as a firstfruit (1 Cor.
 15:20) of all who trust him for salvation.
 All three members of the Trinity are involved in this covenant: The Father planned it, the Son executed it, and the Holy Spirit applies it.

 What is the Covenant of Works?
 The Covenant of Works refers to God’s instruction to Adam and Eve not to eat from the tree of the knowledge of good and evil.
 If they obeyed God, they would live forever.
 If they disobeyed, they would die forever.

-Adam and Eve failed to obey God when they rebelled and ate from the tree.
-In response, God unilaterally initiated another covenant, which would extend grace to them, saving them from eternal death.
-(Also see Presbyterian vs Anglican: What’s the Difference?)
+Adam and Eve disobeyed God when they rebelled and ate from the tree.
+In response, God unilaterally initiated another covenant, extending grace to them and saving them from eternal death.
+(Also see Presbyterian vs. Anglican: What’s the Difference?)

 Though God is dealing with different people in each one, He extends grace, which people appropriate with faith, as evidenced through obedience in each one.
 (Also see How Do Presbyterians Worship?)